 And I wish I’d done it years ago.

 (Oh, and PS.
-I love Facebook, for helping to so clearly delineate the vague reservations I have always held about you.
+I love Facebook, for helping to so clearly delineate the vague reservations I have always held about all of you.
 I see you, more clearly than ever now, and it ain’t pretty.
 Equality is coming, ready or not.
 Because we won’t tolerate this condescension and sexism anymore.
 YOU are the dinosaurs who’ll be left behind.)